A male nurse who worked at a health care facility where a woman in a vegetative state gave birth has been charged with sex offences.

-The shocking incident was first revealed when a staff member of the hospital turned whistle-blower.
+The terrible incident was first revealed when a staff member of the hospital turned whistle-blower.
 Media outlet, AZ Family, a Phoenix CBS affiliate, aired the story after it was approached by a woman “familiar with the situation”.
 The woman, a likely carer, wished to remain anonymous.

 The whistle-blower, whose face was hidden and voice disguised for the television interview, told reporter Briana Whitney she felt “anger and sadness” when she learned what had happened to the patient.

 “None of the staff were aware that she was pregnant until she was pretty much giving birth,” the whistle-blower said.

 She also told Whitney that staff were alerted that something was wrong with the patient when she began to vocalize in pain.
 “From what I’ve been told she was moaning.
 And they didn’t know what was wrong with her.”

 Obviously, the victim’s extreme vulnerability makes this incident particularly harrowing.
 Sadly, the whistle-blower confirmed that the victim would have had no way to defend herself nor to communicate that she had been impregnated.